-Nikon D600 versus Sony A9
+Nikon D600 vs Sony A9

-The Nikon D600 and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in September 2012 and April 2017.
+The Nikon D600 and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in September 2012 and April 2017.
 The D600 is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Nikon D600 vs Sony A9

 The side-by-side display below illustrates the physical size and weight of the Nikon D600 and the Sony A9.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably smaller (23 percent) than the Nikon D600.
 Moreover, the A9 is markedly lighter (21 percent) than the D600.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.